padmajabhol/padmajabhol/README.md

 - 🌱 I’m currently learning react and javascript.
-- ⚡ Facts about me: I m somewhat into sketching and I read a lot of history.
+- ⚡ Facts about me:I love community building and I m currently sharing thread tutorials about react and ES6 on my twitter handle.
+- 👯 I love working on opensource projects.

 ### Languages, Frameworks, and Tools 💻